sailorYuki/learningNotes/FrontEnd.md

       - The value undefined shouldn’t be compared to other values.
 NaN is a special numeric value which returns false for all comparisons. and undefined only equals null, no other value.
   - Be careful when using comparisons like > or < with variables that can occasionally be null/undefined.
 Checking for null/undefined separately is a good idea.
+- I will write more things about JS here